ovh/docs/pages/platform/data-integration/guide_01_cli_installation/guide.en-gb.md

 Go back to your terminal and use your newly created API keys to complete the CLI authentication process:

-- first copy the `application key` from your browser and past it
+- First copy the `application key` from your browser and paste it.
-- then copy the `secret key` from your browser and past it (it will consider as a password and will not be displayed)
+- Then copy the `secret key` from your browser and paste it (it will be considered as a password and will not be displayed).
-- finally copy the `consumer key` from your browser and past it
+- Finally copy the `consumer key` from your browser and paste it.

-You should receive a feedback message telling that you are now logged in.
+You should receive a feedback message informing you that you are now logged in.

 ### Step 6: Using the command line CLI